Language Assessment Program for Deaf/Hard of Hearing Students (LAP-DHH)

 The limits of my language are the limits of my world. ~Ludwig Wittgenstein

 In accordance with K.S.A.
-75-5397e, a language assessment program was established to assess, monitor, and track the language developmental milestones of each child who is deaf or hard of hearing from birth through age eight in Kansas.
-As part of the program, an annual language assessment shall be provided for each of these children for the purpose of achieving age-appropriate language development and providing data-driven interventions.
-The language assessment includes the use of various evaluations in the areas of receptive, expressive, and social language.
-The assessments will evaluate ASL and/or English based on your child's needs.
+75-5397e, a language assessment program was established to assess, monitor, and track the ASL and/or English language developmental milestones of each child who is deaf or hard of hearing from birth through age eight in Kansas for the purpose of providing data-driven interventions and helping the children achieve age-appropriate language development.

 Who does the assessments?